Where to Stay in Budapest First Time: 11 BEST Areas

 Best places to stay in XXI. kerület:

 Budapest Airport, also known as Ferenc Liszt International Airport, is the main international airport in Budapest and the largest airport in Hungary.
-The airport has a variety of services and amenities such as travel agencies, tourist information, as well as a currency exchange office and a post office.
+The airport has a variety of services and amenities such as travel agencies, tourist information, currency exchange and a post office.

 It is located 20km from the city center, and will take 40 minutes drive by car.
 There are several ways to get to Budapest city center but the best way is through the 100E bus.
 Bus 100E depart from terminal 2 and stop at Kalvin Square, Astoria, and Deak Ferenc Square in the city center.